Mohamd-Alawbathani/linux-user-management/lesson-02-users-groups/2D/notes.md

 lastlog2
 ```

-This command displays information such as:
+The output can display information such as:

 - Username
 - Terminal
 - Remote host
+- Latest login date
-- Latest login date and time
+- Latest login time

-This is useful for identifying accounts that have not been used recently.
+This is useful for identifying when a user last logged into the system.

 ### Screenshot